LoopKit/loopdocs/docs/setup/loop-settings/settings.md

 Correction ranges can be a single number, such as 100-100 mg/dL.
 Generally, you don't want to keep correction ranges too wide otherwise Loop will be sluggish to correct.
 Most users keep correction range no wider than about 0 to 20 mg/dl between the min and max values.

 ### Override Ranges
 Set the “override” ranges for temporary alternate correction ranges.
-These override ranges will only be enacted when you specifically activate "Pre-Meal or “Workout Mode” using the buttons on the main Loop display.
+These override ranges will only be enacted when you specifically activate "Pre-Meal or “Workout Mode” using the buttons on the main Loop display or watchface.
 While active, they replace the correction range for Loop's recommendations.
 If the override ranges are not entered in this section, the buttons will remain grey and unusable on the main screen.

 **<font color="orange">Pre-Meal</font>**
 The pre-meal target is designed to be used to as an easy way to get a small amount of insulin delivered before a meal (similar to the "eating-soon" mode discussed in OpenAPS) in order to help control post-meal BG spikes.